Wednesday, December 30, 2009

 Second one, ah-huh, the famous 'POSB Invest SingGrowth Account' that was published quite prominently in the newspaper.
 I always wanted to find out more about this plan, thinking how is it possible that it can give so good interest rates.
 After reading, then I realized how difficult it was to achieve the kind of interest rate they were promoting.

-1. Guaranteed return of full principal at maturity or upon Specified Redemption Event (unless banks totally collapsed)
+Features:1.
+Guaranteed return of full principal at maturity or upon Specified Redemption Event (unless banks totally collapsed)

 2. The minimum interest over 5 yrs would be 2.78+1.08+1.18++1.28+1.38 = 7.70%.
 Over 5 yrs, it will work out to be 1.54%